 The Anatomy of a Kitchen Knife

-The heel is the lower end of the blade opposite to the tip which is sometimes used to cut items that require pressure and extra effort.
+The heel is the lower end of blade opposite to the tip which is sometimes used to cut items that require pressure and extra effort.

 Types of Knives

+Kitchen knives can be categories based on the materials used to make the blade, handles, etc. and the purpose of the knife.
+There are also many multi-purpose knives.
+The main one you should know about is the Santoku knife.
 Santoku knives are some of the best multi-purpose knives.
 They have a wider blade as compared to a regular chef’s knife and are thinner in thickness.
 You will find santoku knives in both varieties – standard edge and granton edge (hollow ground edge).

 How to Maintain Your Kitchen Knives?

-The sharp edge of the knife may slightly bend from regular use and running the knife against a sharpening steel will help realign the edge and return the sharpness to the blade.
+The sharp edge of knife may slightly bend from regular use and running the knife against a sharpening steel will help realign the edge and return the sharpness to the blade.
 Professional chef’s run their knife every time against steel to maintain the sharpness, at home doing it once or twice a week should be sufficient.

 The sharpening stone is used to sharpen the knife and should be used when you start noticing that the knife has gone blunt.
 The sharpening stone can be of many natural and artificial materials and comes with different grits.
 A stone with a coarse grit on one side and a finer grit on the other side is best for home use.